 The Office of Global Programs at Penn State Abington offers emergency funding (subject to availability and application approval) up to $1000 (not exceeding) per international student applied per academic year.
+The funds are available to international students who are currently enrolled at Abington campus.
 The fund is one-time aid.
-The deadline for Spring 2021 funds is December 9, 2020.
+The deadline for Fall 2021 funds is September 10, 2021.

 This funding is intended to be a supplemental financial resource when students are unable to meet immediate and essential expenses because of emergency situations.
 Students may apply for the fund when they have exhausted all other resources (for example, We Are All Penn State Fund, etc.).
 Students can receive help from both Abington and University Park fund sources if eligible.